Welcome to Stripe Issuing

 12.1 Relationship to Other Stripe Agreements.
 Your use of the Program is concurrently governed by the Stripe Services Agreement and other agreements that you may have with Stripe.
 In particular, each of the Dashboard, API, and your Program Account, Card Accounts, and Transaction management tools and services available to you in connection with your use of the Program is a “Service,” as the term is defined and used in the Stripe Services Agreement.
 To the extent this Agreement conflicts with the Stripe Services Agreement, this Agreement will prevail, but solely as applicable to the Program Services.

 12.3 Notices and Communications.
 You consent to accept notices and communications under this Agreement electronically and understand this has the same legal effect as a physical signature.
-We may send notices to your Program Account through the Dashboard, or to the email addresses or phone numbers maintained in your Program Account.
+We (or your Platform Provider) may send notices to your Program Account through the Dashboard, or to the email addresses or phone numbers maintained in your Program Account.

 12.4 Account Support.
 Stripe will provide you with support to resolve general issues relating to your Program Account and your use of the Program.
 This support includes resources and Documentation that we make available to you through the current versions of Stripe’s support pages, API documentation, and other pages on Stripe’s website https://stripe.com/.
 The most efficient way to get answers to your questions is to review our Documentation.
-If you still have questions after reviewing the Documentation, please contact us.
+If you still have questions after reviewing the Documentation, please contact us or, in the case of a Platform Company, your Platform Provider.
 Administrators and Authorized Users may reach customer service by contacting us online.

 12.5 Severability.
 If any provision of this Agreement is determined by any court or governmental authority to be invalid, illegal, or unenforceable, this Agreement will be enforced as if the unenforceable provision were not present and any partially valid and enforceable provision will be enforced to the extent that it is enforceable.